Skip to main content

 In these examples, the age of the visitor, their interest or their past history of purchase are called Custom properties.
 In this help article, you will learn

-1. How to defined Custom Properties
+1. How to define Custom Properties

 2. And how to use them to customize the targeting of your campaigns